lino-framework/lino/docs/tutorials/tables/index.rst

 What is a table?
 ================

-A table in general is a rectangular thing divided into rows and columns, used to display data.
+A table, in general, is a rectangular thing divided into rows and columns, used to display data.

-For example, here is the ``Authors`` table of our database:
+For example, here is the "Authors" table of our database:

 ============ =========== =========
  First name   Last name   Country